 - Actually the Chinese Millennials are more looking like you can think to the Western Millennials.

 This generation is probably the one that has experienced the most changes.
-With the urbanization, the growth of middle class, the development of Internet and the social medias, the Millennials have different dreams and desires than those of the previous generation.
+With urbanization, the growth of the middle class, the development of the Internet, and social media, the Millennials have different dreams and desires than those of the previous generation.

-In China most members of this generation are only child (because of the one child policy) in their family.
-This has given a generation of child-king with a better purchasing power and desires to discover new countries and travel abroad.
-Indeed this generation took advantage of the borders country opening to the world in the 2000s and has a greater freedom of speech than its peers.
+In China, most members of this generation are only children (because of the one-child policy) in their families.
+This has given a generation of child-king with better purchasing power and the desires to discover new countries and travel abroad.
+Indeed this generation took advantage of the borders country opening to the world in the 2000s and has greater freedom of speech than its peers.

 - They can also make more choices and have access to more experience than the previous generation.

 This is an extremely interesting marketing target for luxury brands because they are more than 200 million people among who you can find the youngest billionaires in the world.

 What is looking for the Chinese consumers today when they purchasing luxury goods?

 Today if this generation buys luxury is primarily for the know-how and for the quality and not for the logos as before.
 Consumers take more time to think about their purchases and learn about the products they wish to buy.
 They seek information on social media and compare them.
 They are now “sophisticated shoppers”.
 The quality is particularly important for them and it is an important buying trigger for this Chinese youth.
 The brands must therefore communicate their know-how and their history if they want to hit that target.

 Is it the end of the Bling-Bling luxury?

 We all have in mind a Chinese wearing designer clothes with huge brand logos everywhere right?
 Before, this generation wanted to show everybody that they can afford this kind of luxury product.
 It was also a way to prove to others that they were an important person.
 Many luxury brands had even developed collections only for them.
 Louis Vuitton was probably the brand that had the most bet on this type of product at a time.